GDChCICTeam/python-for-chemists/README.md

 ### Chemotion
-Chemotion aims for the development of a freely available infrastructure for research data management through the development of two independent IT systems namely an electronic laboratory notebook (ELN) and a chemistry web repository.
-We include it in this repository since it is a great platform that furthers the cause to create fully integrated and programmable piplines from bench to predictive models.
+Chemotion aims for the development of a freely available infrastructure for research data management through the development of two independent IT systems namely an electronic laboratory notebook (ELN), and a chemistry web repository.
+We include it in this repository since it is a great platform that furthers the cause to create fully integrated and programmable pipelines from bench to predictive models.

   * [Chemotion](https://chemotion.net/)